bxparks/AceTime/USER_GUIDE.md

       then copied to RAM when the application starts.
 Fortunately, most `ZoneInfo` instances are only 40-60 bytes and the corresponding `ZonePolicy` instances are 50-100 bytes.
-    * It maybe possible to use the `PROGMEM` keyword to store them only on flash memory, but that requires more code to be generated to read them from flash.
-The end result may be a wash when only a small number of zones are loaded.
+    * It may be possible to use the `PROGMEM` keyword to store them only on flash memory, but that will increase the flash memory size due to the code needed to read these data structures from flash.
+In some applications, flash memory may be more precious than RAM so it is not clear that using `PROGMEM` for these data structures is the appropriate solution.
 * TZ Database
     * The TZ data files contain 3 types of records: `Zone`, `Rule` and `Link`.
       AceTime does not yet support `Link` entries which are essentiallly